Quiet and secluded Welsh borders home-from-home

 Cottage | 2 bedrooms | sleeps 4

 In one of the last quiet places in the UK, this lovely 5 star cottage offers a home from home, with every comfort.
 It is surrounded by fields, high hedges and oak trees, and offers a variety of walks to suit everyone.
 The lower Wye Valley and Vale of Usk, the Brecon Beacons and Black Mountains, are all within easy driving distance and the bustling market towns of Monmouth and Abergavenny offer quality local produce, diverse restaurants and entertainment.
 The Royal Forest of Dean has caves, woodlands, arts and crafts, adventures on foot, by bicycle, canoe, steam train, and lots of interesting heritage to discover and explore.
 There are racecourses, golf courses, fishing lakes and rivers, castles, museums, markets.
-Cardiff is within an hour and offers every possible activity and its Bay has world class opera and musicals, rugby, and of course Dr Who.
-For the less adventurous, the cottage provides a quiet, comfortable location for peaceful days in the garden with a quiet stroll around the farm enjoying the lovely views.
+Cardiff is within an hour and offers every possible activity, marvellous shopping and every conceivable type of restaurant food , and Cardiff Bay has world class opera and musicals, international rugby, and of course Dr Who.
+For the less adventurous, the cottage provides a quiet, comfortable location for peaceful days in the garden with a quiet stroll around the farm enjoying the lovely views, talking to the horses, listening to the birds, watching the bats at dusk and counting the sheep!

 |Size||Sleeps up to 4, 2 bedrooms|